ashishk831/Project3_Diabetes/README.md

 11. GridSearchCV

 Conclusion:
-We will use AUC to determine the model efficiency.
+After performing EDA and Statistical analysis on Dataset.AUC help to determine the best model to choose for more accurate prediction.